Li-Shen-Clark/lily.github.io/_teaching/2014-spring-teaching-1.md

 location: "Worcester, MA USA"
 ---

-I serve as a teaching assistant for courses including Investment, Computational Finance, Derivatives, and Investment Strategy, where I support students in understanding complex financial theories and applying them to real-world scenarios.
-My role involves facilitating discussions, clarifying concepts, and assisting in the practical application of investment and financial strategies.
+As a Teaching Assistant for graduate-level finance courses, I facilitate learning in Investment, Computational Finance, Derivatives, and Investment Strategy.
+My role involves clarifying complex financial concepts and supporting students in mastering both theoretical and practical aspects of finance.

 [1] Investment